top of page

 Areas

-I am a registered and accredited member of the British Association for Counselling and Psychotherapy (BACP) and I abide by their ethics and standards for good practice.
+I am a registered and accredited member of the British Association for Counselling and Psychotherapy (BACP) and follow their ethical standards and guidelines for best practice, ensuring professional and safe therapy throughout our work together.

 What to Expect

-Talking about our difficulties even with a professional can feel daunting.
-That is why it is important that you feel comfortable and safe enough with the therapist you chose, so you can get the most out of the experience.
+Talking about personal challenges, even with a professional, can feel daunting.
+That’s why it’s important to feel comfortable and safe with the therapist you choose, so you can get the most from your experience.

-If you would like to discuss what you are looking for and to find out if counselling is the right thing for you, you can contact me for a free 15 minute telephone consultation.
+If you would like to discuss what you are looking for and explore whether counselling is right for you, you can contact me for a free 15-minute telephone consultation.

-I practice close to London Bridge and Borough Station and is easily accessible by public transport.
+I practice online and in person near London Bridge and Borough Station, with easy access by public transport.

 Success!
 Message received.